 Jumper Skirt/Pinafore Dress

-By 1905, the Jumper or Pinafore, worn over a blouse (waist) made it’s debut.
+By 1905, the Jumper or Pinafore worn over a blouse (waist) made its debut.
 Was it a skirt or a dress?
-I say it is a skirt but history would call them Jumper waist dresses.
-Initially two straps, like men’s suspenders or braces, connected the high waisted princess skirt from front to back.
+I say it’s a skirt, but history would call them Jumper waist dresses.
+Initially two straps, like men’s suspenders or braces, connected to the high waisted princess skirt from front to back.

-As the years progressed more coverage was added to the straps making them Apron-like by 1908.
-They came back again during WW1 with both narrow straps, V necks, scoop neck, and apron affects.
+As the years progressed more coverage was added to the straps, making them apron-like by 1908.
+They came back again during WWI with both narrow straps, V necks, scoop necks, and apron effects.

 1909 – The Hobble Skirts

-Both the gored skirt, circular skirt and hobble skirt styles were sold next to each other in shops and catalogs in the 1910s.
-For women who choose the hobble skirt, kick pleats hidden in seams and inverted pleat at the back, made it easier to walk and climb stairs.
+Both the gored skirt, circular skirt, and hobble skirt styles were sold next to each other in shops and catalogs in the 1910s.
+For women who choose the hobble skirt, kick pleats hidden in seams and an inverted pleat at the back made it easier to walk and climb stairs.
 Pleats on the outside became visible and highly decorated with buttons, wrapped layers, soutache trim, and stitched lines.

-To aid in the column shape effect, skirt waist bands grew higher and higher, to the ribs in some evening ensembles.
-The bands too became very narrow and then non-existent around 1914.
+To aid in the column shape effect, skirt waistbands grew higher and higher, up to the ribs in some evening ensembles.
+The bands, too, became very narrow and then non-existent around 1914.

 1913 – Draped Skirts

 One brief trend for both hobble skirts and gored skirts was the use of overlayers.
 Short or long overskirts topped underskirts one or two times.
-The layered or tiered effect added volume without adding bulk to the hemline from 1913-1915 (earlier in eveningwear.)
+The layered or tiered effect added volume without adding bulk to the hemline from 1913-1915 (and earlier in eveningwear).

-WW1 interrupted fashion’s march to the grand and impractical and returned it back to the days of the bigger skirt but this time with a shorter hemline.
-Instead of a skirt’s fullness achieved by many yards or gored fabric, two A frame pieces were joined at the seams, narrow at the waist and full at the hem.
-The A-line skirt with its 3-4 inch shorter hem saved a considerable amount of cash for fabric.
+WWI interrupted fashion’s march to the grand and impractical and returned it back to the days of the bigger skirt, this time with a shorter hemline.
+Instead of a skirt’s fullness being achieved by many yards or gored fabric, two A-frame pieces were joined at the seams, narrow at the waist and full at the hem.
+The A-line skirt with its 3-4 inch shorter hem saved a considerable amount of cash and fabric.

 Experiments in large patterns such as plaid, checks, and vertical stripes as well as bold new colors (pink, orange, green) are my favorite contributions to this fun time period.

 Edwardian skirts have made various reappearance throughout the 21st century.
-Today they are back in style as part of the CottageCore Aesthetic.
-Full skirts but with post- WW1 hemlines seems to be the style leaders now.
+Today, they are back in style as part of the CottageCore Aesthetic.
+Full skirts but with post- WWI hemlines seems to be the style leaders now.
 You can blend your own modern day Edwardian inspired style with skirts, blouses, aprons and boots.